 Over the weekend, the Wisconsin Broadcasters Association held their virtual Student Seminar and announced the winners of both their scholarships and the Student Awards for Excellence.
-Students and recent alums from the J-School won nine awards for different projects in broadcasting WSUM received 15 awards.
+Students and recent alums from the J-School won nine awards for different projects in broadcasting and WSUM received 15 awards.

 One winner, J-School alum Ana Demendoza (BA’20), received first place in the News Series/Documentary (TV) category for her project COVID-19 in Miami.